pbrogan12/chem/Chapter-4.md

   * The probability of an event is a fraction or decimal number between 0 and 1 inclusive.
   * The probability of an impossible event is 0.
-  * THe probability of an event that is certain to occur is 1.
+  * The probability of an event that is certain to occur is 1.
   * Notation: The probability of event A is denoted by P(A).
   * Notation: The probability that event A does not occur is denoted by P(A).

 ---

-> That **actual odds against** event A occuring are the ratio P(A)/P(A) usually expressed in the form of a:b where a and b are integers having no common factors.
+> That **actual odds against** event A occurring are the ratio P(A)/P(A) usually expressed in the form of a:b where a and b are integers having no common factors.

 ---